MBChB, BSc, MRes, MD, FRCS

 Book

-Mr Sofoklis Panteleimonitis, MBChB, BSc, MRes, MD (Research), FRCS, is a Consultant Colorectal Surgeon specialising in robotic and minimally invasive surgery for colon and rectal conditions.
-He works in the NHS at University Hospitals Birmingham NHS Foundation Trust (Good Hope Hospital & Solihull Hospital) and sees private patients at Spire Little Aston Hospital in Birmingham.
+Mr Sofoklis Panteleimonitis is a Consultant Colorectal Surgeon specialising in robotic and minimally invasive surgery for bowel cancer, benign colorectal conditions and hernia surgery.
+He works within the NHS at University Hospitals Birmingham NHS Foundation Trust (Good Hope Hospital and Solihull Hospital) and sees private patients at Spire Little Aston Hospital and the Harborne Hospital in Birmingham.

 Training and Background